Financing Accounts Receivables

 It’s essential to understand that the assignment of invoices is not a practice of selling your customers’ information or trust.
 It’s a transparent process so your customers make payments to the correct entity, protecting you, the factoring company, and your clients.

-Contrary to common misconceptions, factoring is not a loan.
+Contrary to common misconceptions, accounts receivable factoring is not a loan.
 It does not create any debt or encumber your business with liabilities.
 You’re not borrowing money, but strategically managing your cash flow by selling assets you already own.
 It’s a powerful financial tool designed to enhance your business’s growth and stability without the burdens often associated with traditional loans.

 Factoring encompasses a broad range of services in addition to just paying advances on invoices.
 Factoring companies perform the following services:

-First, you need to operate a B2B (business-to-business) enterprise, as factoring is designed for trade credit transactions between businesses.
 Second your customers should have a strong credit history, as the factoring company relies on their financial stability to ensure payment.
-Lastly, your business should be free of liens and legal issues.

 It is important to note that while these criteria are common, each factoring company has its own specific criteria for determining eligibility.
 Some lenders may place more emphasis on certain factors over others, depending on their risk appetite and industry focus.